 Grilled food tastes so great because the high heat produced by your grill breaks down the proteins and amino acids in your ingredients, which deepens the flavors.
 It’s also a healthy cooking method because it doesn’t require added fat.
-But we get it: Grilling for beginners can be a bit intimidating.
+But we get it: Grilling can be a bit intimidating for beginners.
 You’ll need to learn a few new techniques first, make sure you have the equipment you need, and take some important safety precautions too.
 But not to worry—it all gets super easy once you’re used to it.

 Here’s our step-by-step guide to how to grill, even if you’ve never done it before.
 These simple tips will help you do everything from choosing your grilling equipment to prepping for a barbecue, learning how to grill like a pro, and cleaning up afterwards.

 How to Choose from Different Types of Grills

 Let’s start by identifying the most popular varieties of grills, so you can better understand how each type functions and what kinds of grilling it can do best.

 - Gas Gas grills are generally considered the easiest to use.
 Just turn the knob and you’re on your way.
 This type of grill also makes it easy to control the temperature, and to increase it quickly when you really want to crank up the heat.

 - Charcoal Charcoal grills cook food over briquettes, which not only bring the heat but can also add that unmistakable smoky flavor.
 Briquettes usually take about 10 minutes to get to a high temperature and about 20 minutes to get to a more even, medium temperature, which is the most suitable for cooking a variety of foods.